-- CASAS; and/or,

-- TABE; and/or,

-- TABE Complete Language Assessment System-English (TABE/CLAS-E); and/or,

-- Basic English Skills Test (BEST) Literacy; and/or,
+- CASAS; and/or, - TABE Complete Language Assessment System-English (TABE/CLAS-E); and/or, - Basic English Skills Test (BEST) Literacy; and/or, - BEST Plus 2.0.

-- BEST Plus.

-In a significant step toward overall system improvement, DLLR requires its WIOA Title I local workforce development areas to assess learners with NRS-approved tests, utilizing the same procedures set out in Attachment A, that WIOA Title II Adult Education providers use.
+In a significant step toward overall system improvement, DLLR requires its WIOA Title I Local Workforce Development Areas to assess learners with NRS-approved tests, utilizing the same procedures set out in Attachment A, that WIOA Title II Adult Education Service Providers use.
 These procedures follow NRS guidelines.
 This is a means to align services and to increase the likelihood that customers will stay engaged with the overall WIOA workforce system.
 Increased collaboration among WIOA partner programs regarding assessment selection will decrease the likelihood of customers having to complete multiple assessments to achieve the same purpose, and will ultimately create greater efficiency in the overall workforce system.

-In an effort to reduce over-assessment of shared participants, to increase efficiencies, and to improve the overall WIOA customer experience, local workforce development areas, in their local plans for the 2017-2021 time period, must address how WIOA Title I local workforce development areas and WIOA Title II adult education providers will coordinate the use of assessments.
-While local plans may address other items relating to the alignment of the coordinated use of assessments, the local plan, at minimum, must:
+In an effort to reduce over-assessment of shared participants, to increase efficiencies, and to improve the overall WIOA customer experience, Local Workforce Development Areas, in their Local Plans for the 2016-2020 time period, must address how WIOA Title I Local Workforce Development Areas and WIOA Title II Adult Education Service Providers will coordinate the use of assessments.
+While Local Plans may address other items relating to the alignment of the coordinated use of assessments, the Local Plan, at minimum, must:

-- Outline the agreed upon steps that will be taken to align basic education skills and English language assessments within the local area, including, but not limited to, any Memoranda of Understanding entered into by the workforce development and adult learning partners; - Identify how assessment scores will be shared among WIOA Title I areas and Title II providers (Consideration must be given to the Federal Education Rights and Privacy Act (FERPA)); - Identify who will conduct which of the approved assessments (including for Trade Participants) and when such assessments will be conducted, consistent with this policy; - Specify how the local area will coordinate testing between workforce development and adult education providers; and, - Outline how the local area will ensure that test administrators are to be trained in accordance with this policy and applicable testing guidelines as set forth by the applicable test publisher.
+- Outline the agreed upon steps that will be taken to align basic education skills and English language assessments within the local area, including, but not limited to, any Memoranda of Understanding entered into by the workforce development and adult learning partners; - Identify how assessment scores will be shared among WIOA Title I areas and Title II providers (Consideration must be given to the Federal Education Rights and Privacy Act (FERPA)); - Identify who will conduct which of the approved assessments (including for Trade Participants) and when such assessments will be conducted, consistent with this policy; - Specify how the local area will coordinate testing between workforce development and adult education providers; and, - Outline how the local area will ensure that test administrators will be trained in accordance with this policy and applicable testing guidelines as set forth by the applicable test publisher.

-DLLR will require full implementation of the assessment alignment efforts, identified in approved local plans, to be effective July 1, 2017.
+DLLR will require full implementation of the assessment alignment efforts, identified in approved Local Plans, to be effective July 1, 2017.